A taxonomy is a scheme of classification, a vocabulary of

 It is often built and maintained in the website’s content management system, but can also be managed via dedicated software.

 An Example of Taxonomy Hierarchy

-The following diagram shows an example of a taxonomy hierarchy, in which there are five levels of tagging within a product line.
+The following diagram shows an example of a hierarchy, in which there are five levels of tagging within a product line.
 Some taxonomies will not require going that many levels deep.

-Benefits of a Good Taxonomy in B2B Marketing
+Benefits for B2B Marketing

 When done well and with consideration for how your B2B

 audience interacts with your digital channels, a good taxonomy allows your